shahriar52/hname/README.md

 Populate the ansible hosts file at /etc/ansible/hosts.
 A sample hosts file given in this repository.
 Seperate ansible playbooks are given for Linux and Windows deployments.
 Adjust the time period to run the script; the systemd user and Windows user to run the service in the group_vars/all.yml file.

+*To store the passwords one can use ansible vault for security issues.*

 Clone this repository,

             git clone https://github.com/shahriar52/hname.git